astronomer/docs/software/renew-tls-cert.md

     kubectl apply -f clusterissuer.yaml -n astronomer
     ```

-4. Create a "Certificate" resource that declares the type of certificate you'll request from Let's Encrypt.
-To do so, first create a `certificate.yaml` file, replacing `BASE_DOMAIN` with yours.
-If using a third-party ingress-controller, additionally uncomment the secretTemplate section and change the value of the platform-release label to match your astronomer platform release name:
+4. Create a Certificate resource that declares the type of certificate you'll request from Let's Encrypt.
+First, create a `certificate.yaml` file and replace `BASE_DOMAIN` with your base domain.
+If you use a third-party ingress-controller, un-comment the` secretTemplate` section and change the value of the platform-release label to match your Astronomer platform release name:

     ```yaml
     apiVersion: cert-manager.io/v1